Do you need critical illness cover?

 Privacy promise: We will never share your data or spam you.

-What does critical illness cover cover?
+What is critical illness cover?

-You critical illness insurance will pay out if you get one of the specific medical conditions or injuries listed on the policy.
-Not all conditions are covered.
-The policy will also specify how serious the condition must be.
-Examples of critical illnesses are:
+Critical illness insurance will pay out if you get one of the specific medical conditions or injuries listed in the policy.
+But be aware that not all conditions are covered and policy will also state how serious the condition must be.

 - Heart attack